mindolo/dotfiles/README.md

 They will instead remain open to act as examples for whomever might be interested.

-The only profile working and tested for kwm is `laptop`.
+The only profile working and tested for chunkwm is `laptop`.